Eclipse Ambassadors Prepare Communities Off the Paths

 - Become undergraduate + amateur astronomer partnerships (we can help!)

-- Take a 3-week online course together (total about 12 hours coursework)
+- Take a self-paced online online course together (total about 12 hours coursework)

 - Engage your community with eclipse resources - partnerships each reach 200+ people, with at least half of those from underserved communities